Do You Know What The Internet Knows About You?

 For Firefox, there are also several extensions and options that will protect your privacy.
 Here are a few articles you may want to review:

-Whether you disabled and cleared your browser history or disabled CSS visited link styling information, the result of What The Internet Knows About You should now be negative, the XING experiment should not reveal your name, and your significant other will never find out whether or not you did watch porn.
+Whether you disabled and cleared your browser history or disabled CSS visited link styling information, the result of [NO LONGER WORKS] What The Internet Knows About You should now be negative, the XING experiment should not reveal your name, and your significant other will never find out whether or not you did watch porn.
 Hooray for privacy!

 Did the internet know anything about you that got you worried?